minjoong507/Image-Captioning-Transformer/README.md

 python train.py
 ```

 Training using the above config will stop at epoch 100.
-I use single RTX 3090 GPU. `result` dir containing the result of code. `2021-*`(=Start time) containing the saved model and train-log.txt.
+I use single or six RTX 3090 GPU. `result` dir containing the result of code. `2021-*`(=Start time) containing the saved model and train-log.txt.

 ```
 result